russellabradley/Dungeon-Tome/README.md

 * Improve mobile-friendly features
 * Make sessions editable and deletable by all members of a campaign
-* Add additional information for characters
+* Add additional information for players and characters
 * Add a loot tracking system to campaigns
 * Add "Dungeon Master" admin functionality to campaigns